Header Ad Section

 • HostIf you're using a local DB so it's localhost, otherwise it's your database server’s IP address.

 • Port: Please define your Database port here.
-For MySQL, the default port is 3306.

 • Database NameEnter the name of your database (e.g., supermarket).